lfenzo/deep-learning-project-archive/computer-vision/satellite-image-classification/README.md

 ## Dataset

-Data used in this project corresponds to Remote Sensing (RS) images stored as `.jpg` files with relatively small resolution.
+Data used in this project corresponds to Remote Sensing (RS) images stored as `.jpg` files with relatively low resolution.
 Each of the images is associated to exactly one of the following 4 classes:
 - green area
 - cloudy
 - desert